I would like to help with the project!

 Since we are closing down the shelter we can only accept extrem emergencies and no healthy stray dogs who are in no danger and who can look after themselves.

-But if you find a dog or cat and want to help, here you can find TIPS and ADRESSES of vets, pet shops and a pet taxi.
+But if you find a dog or cat and want to help, here you can find TIPS and ADDRESSES of vets, pet shops and a pet taxi.

 What is the project all about?